Explore Olympia and Beyond

 Mount St. Helens National Volcanic Monument

 See the stunning aftermath of North America’s largest recent volcanic eruption.
-Traverse Ape Cave, one of the continent’s longest lava tubes and see the giant “meatball” rock formation, and keep your eyes open for a sasquatch!
+Traverse Ape Cave, one of the continent’s longest lava tubes.
+Take the easy path and see the giant “meatball” rock formation or take the longer path and scramble over fields of boulders deep under the earth.
+Don’t forget your headlamp and keep your eyes open for Sasquatch!

 This is just a small slice of the many things that you can do in and around Olympia.
 There are many more shops, restaurants, towns, cities, forests, and mountains to explore.
 You’re sure to find something to suit your taste or mood.
 Bring a friend along and have fun!